 Often, after a doctor decides that an injured worker has reached MMI, a special physical examination will be conducted to determine whether the employee still has residual impairment because of the work injury or illness.

-If, after 104 weeks from the time you filed your worker's comp claim, you still have not reached your maximum medical improvement, then you will, by law, be deemed to have reached MMI and you will be given an impairment rating at that time.
-The impairment rating refers to the percentage of limitation of physical ability, strength and range of motion as a result of a workplace injury or illness.
+If, after 104 weeks from the time you filed your workers' compensation claim, you still have not reached your maximum medical improvement, then you will, by law, be deemed to have reached MMI and you will be given an impairment rating at that time.
+The impairment rating refers to the percentage of limitation of physical ability, strength, and range of motion as a result of a workplace injury or illness.

-Of course, you may also be given an impairment rating after a Texas work injury before 104 weeks has elapsed if it is determined that your medical condition will not significantly improve.
+You may also be given an impairment rating after a work-related injury before 104 weeks has elapsed if it is determined that your medical condition will not significantly improve.
 As explained, your doctor will decide when you have reached maximum medical improvement and whether you have suffered permanent impairment as a result of your on-the-job injury.

 We are able to offer these MMI Impairment Ratings on-site through Gary with Texas Impairment Ratings, LLC.